 Yes, we do test a lot of the activities we share here on Christmasphere!

-When hosting your own scavenger hunt you can either have that as the sole activity and expand on the suggested list below, or you could do the same as we did and add it as an extra round to your quiz or family games night.
+When hosting your own Christmas scavenger hunt game you can either have that as the sole activity and expand on the suggested list below.
+Or you could do the same as we did and add it as an extra round to your quiz or family games night.